Work With Me People | Share

 Bart Hess’ work is deeply embedded in an interest in the relationship between the body and textiles.
 Whilst studying at the Design Academy Eindhoven, he created A Hunt for High Tech, a collection of materials that mimicked the skin of imaginary hybrid animal species.
 Over the past ten years, Hess has created numerous other works dealing exploring the boundaries of the body and has collaborated with Lucy McRae, Nick Knight, Lady Gaga, Iris van Herpen and Walter van Beirendonck.

-This automated new version of Work With Me People was developed during Bart Hess’ appointment as a Creative Fellow at the London College of Fashion (LCF) and can also be viewed at his retrospective Future Bodies at the Stedelijk Museum in s’Hertogenbosch until 1 October 2017.
+This automated new version of Work With Me People was developed during Bart Hess’ appointment as a Creative Fellow at the London College of Fashion (LCF) and can also be viewed at his retrospective Future Bodies at the Stedelijk Museum in s’Hertogenbosch from 24 June – 1 October 2017.

 Work With Me People, installation and performance, 2012 – 2017